 The following recipe and photography is courtesy of Graham R. and his dog, Carl.
 For more of their delicious food ventures, visit them on Instagram @cookingwithcarrrl.

-Today’s playbook is all about Cheeseburger Meatballs.
+Today’s warm weather appetizer is all about Cheeseburger Meatballs.
 That’s right.
 Cheeseburger Meatballs!
 These fluffy, meaty bites pack a punch and are full of cheese and pickles.
-I like to pair them with a zesty touchdown sauce that’s perfect for celebrating each point scored.
-It’s a truly unstoppable combo that will soothe the pain of your team’s lackluster performance.
+I like to pair them with a zesty sauce that’s perfect for celebrating the departure of winter.
+It’s a truly unstoppable combo that will soothe the pain of your seasonal allergies.
 These meatballs feature Heinen’s delicious organic ground beef.
 I always feel good using Heinen’s meats because it’s guaranteed fresh and sourced from trusted partners.

 This juicy treat checks all of those boxes and is guaranteed to earn a spot on your appetizer roster.
-Make these ahead of time and warm them up prior to serving so you can focus on cheering for your team, not the food!
+Make these ahead of time and warm them up prior to serving.

 The meatball is in your court today!
 Don’t fumble away this opportunity to make the best appetizer of 2021!